danpeirce/photogate-box-ssd1306term/README.md

 This branch is for the PIC18F2620 MCU.
 This branch uses an external 32 Mhz oscillator.

 For now work is being done on a breadboard.

-* this image to be updated for PIC18F2620 *

 ![](image/timeswitchcct.jpg)